 The Horse & Groom is suitable for anybody wanting a relaxing and homely countryside break with fabulous views in a prime Cotswold location.

 Have you been to the Cotswolds?
-We’d love to hear about your visit in the comments below…
+I’d love to hear about your visit in the comments below…

-Disclosure: Don’t Forget The Passports were guests of The Horse & Groom but as always all opinions are honest and true.
+Disclosure: We were kindly invited to stay as guests of The Horse & Groom but as always all opinions are honest and true.